chebotiuk/payex-api/README.md

 ```

 ## Development Notes
 - **Data Storage**: Currently, the system stores all data in JSON files.
 In the future, invoice data will be migrated to the Celestia network for decentralized storage.
+Check https://www.quicknode.com/docs/celestia/blob.submit
 - **Authentication**: Users are authenticated via their wallet address.
 If a user doesn't exist, they are created with a random alias.

 ## Contact